defi-wonderland/prophet-modules/docs/src/content/modules/request/contract_call_request_module.md

 ### Key Methods

 - `decodeRequestData`: Decodes request parameters.
 It returns the target contract address, the function selector, the encoded arguments of the function to call, the accounting extension to bond and release funds, the payment token, and the payment amount.
-- `createRequest`: Can be used to bond the requester's funds and validating the request parameters.
+- `createRequest`: Can be used to bond the requester's funds and validate the request parameters.
-- `finalizeRequest`: Finalizes a request by paying the proposer if there is a valid response, or releases the requester bond if no valid response was provided.
+- `finalizeRequest`: Finalizes a request by paying the proposer if there is a valid response, or releasing the requester's bond if no valid response was provided.

 ### Request Parameters